OpenKore/openkore/openkore/trunk/README.txt

 =========================
-### OpenKore what-will-become-2.0.0
+### OpenKore 2.0.0
 =========================

+After a long time, OpenKore 2.0.0 has finally been release.
+This is a stable release, and is not beta.
+There are no new features compared to 1.9.4, but many bugs have been fixed.
+Furthermore, iRO (International) support has been restored.

 Many thanks to the following people who made this release possible:
-- Japplegame, Darkfate, championrpg, wheee, djfelone, Dragonight!, Bibian,  kLabMouse:
-  Contributions to iRO and padded packets support.
+Japplegame, Darkfate, championrpg, wheee, djfelone, Dragonight!, Bibian,  kLabMouse: contributions to iRO and padded packets support.

-There are no new features, but many bugs have been fixed.
+And of course, to all the usual OpenKore developers.

 =========================